 Minister Heydon announces major investment in farm safety

-Minister of State with responsibility for Farm Safety at the Department of Agriculture, Food and the Marine, Martin Heydon, T.D., on Thursday 21st July, announced the provision of funding to Teagasc for the procurement of 18 farm machinery simulators, for use in agricultural colleges.
+Funding provided for the procurement of 18 farm machinery simulators Minister of State with responsibility for Farm Safety at the Department of Agriculture, Food and the Marine, Martin Heydon, T.D., today announced the provision of funding to Teagasc for the procurement of farm machinery simulators for use in agricultural colleges.

 Making the announcement about the investment Minister of State Heydon said: “My priority is the health, safety and wellbeing of our farmers, and this investment of over €1.25 million in 18 agricultural machinery simulators represents a significant step up in the efforts of my Department and Teagasc to improve the safety record around farm machinery and tractors.
 They will be ready and in use in all the agricultural colleges in the coming academic year.”

 Farming has a poor safety record, accounting for approximately 42% of fatal workplace incidents in the period 2011 – 2020, yet only 6% of the working population is employed in the sector.
 Over half of fatal farm incidents are associated with tractors, farm vehicles and machinery.
 Teagasc National Farm Survey data indicates that about 700 farm vehicle and machinery incidents take place annually.

 Driver operation has been identified both internationally and in Ireland as one of the major causes of incidents involving tractors and machinery.
 Thus, provision of enhanced training on agricultural machinery is an essential tool to improve the safety record of the agriculture sector in Ireland.